-In this new technological world companies fear oldies lack capabilities in adapting to the change and this can cause a big loss to the company.
-So they often prefer to appoint youngsters who are more energetic, enthusiastic, and technology graspers.
-Yes, youngsters are more technologically addicted as compared to the older counterparts.
-But on the contrary, oldies have many years of experience with them, though they would be slow in learning new technologies but they are the ones who can push the company forward.
-Their gray hair is the testament of their wisdom, knowledge and experience they have gained all these years.
+In this new technological world, companies fear oldies lack capabilities in adapting to the change, and this can cause a big loss to the company.
+So they often prefer to appoint youngsters who are more energetic, enthusiastic and technology graspers.
+Yes, youngsters are more technologically addicted as compared to their older counterparts.
+But on the contrary, oldies have many years of experience with them, though they would be slow in learning new technologies they are the ones who can push the company forward.
+Their grey hair is a testament of the wisdom, knowledge and experience they have gained all these years.
 And the reports also suggest that the aged population will sure be triggered by 2050.
-It would be oldest and the old who would be reining the population number.
+It would be the oldest and the old who would be reining the population number.

 Age discrimination happens in many forms:

 - The more challenging projects are going to the less qualified employees because they are young.

 - Old workers are not consulted for taking many important decisions

 - The promotion due to the old aged workers is being given to the one who is much junior or is showing less calibre.

 - Your organization has passed rules that place the old employees at a disadvantage position.

 If you face any of the above-mentioned situations or circumstances, do not sit back but respond to the situation.
 Only laws won’t help in combating age discrimination, but employees themselves have to respond and take action to mitigate the situation.

 Here are few suggestions that can help you to mitigate the situation and bring you to an organization’s positive book.